Skip to main content

 MAE measures how far a trade moves against you at its worst point before recovery or closure.
 It is a core indicator of risk discipline.

-The maximum MAE per trade is 50% of the account’s original maximum drawdown.
+• Maximum MAE per trade = 50% of the account's original maximum drawdown.

-This limit applies regardless of the account’s current balance or profit level.
+• This limit applies regardless of current balance or profit level.

-• Upon receiving the third MAE warning, that account is permanently failed
+• On the third MAE warning, the account is permanently failed.

-• MAE warnings reset qualifying trading days for the current Benchmark
+MAE warnings reset qualifying trading days for the current Benchmark.
+Previously earned Benchmarks remain intact.
+MAE warnings cannot be appealed.

 Flags and Benchmark eligibility

-If an account receives a compliance flag, the account becomes temporarily ineligible to record a Benchmark
+If an account receives a compliance flag, the account becomes temporarily ineligible to record a Benchmark.
+Flags do not:

 • Remove profits